 The accounting for available-for-sale securities will look quite similar to the accounting for trading securities from Chapter 6.
 In both cases, the investment asset account will be reflected at fair value.
-But, there is one big difference pertaining to the recognition of the changes in value.
+But, there is one significant difference pertaining to the recognition of the changes in value.
 For trading securities, the changes in value are recorded in operating income.
 However, for available-for-sale securities, the changes in value go into a special account called Unrealized Gain/Loss - Other Comprehensive Income.
 It may be helpful to review the Chapter 6 coverage of trading securities.

 Other comprehensive income (OCI) is somewhat unique.
 Begin by recognizing that the accounting profession embraces the all-inclusive approach to measuring income.
 This essentially means that all transactions and events make their way through net income.
 This has not always been the case; once only operational items were included in the income statement (a current operating concept of income).

 Despite the all-inclusive approach, there are a few circumstances where accounting rules provide for special treatment.
 Such is the case with Unrealized Gain/Loss - OCI.
 The changes in value on available-for-sale securities are recognized, not in operating income as with trading securities, but instead in this unique account.
 There are two reporting options for OCI.
 Some companies report OCI within a broader statement of comprehensive income, while others prepare a separate schedule reconciling net income to total comprehensive income.

 Assume that Webster acquired an investment in Merriam Corporation.
 The intent was not for trading purposes, control, or to exert significant influence.
 Thus, the investment was classified as available-for-sale.
 The following entry was needed on March 3, 20X6, the day Webster bought stock of Merriam: